Azure-Samples/azure-search-openai-demo/docs/deploy_features.md

 * In `infra/main.bicep`, change `chatGptModelName` to 'gpt-4' instead of 'gpt-35-turbo'.
 * You may also need to adjust the capacity above that line depending on how much TPM your account is allowed.

+Then run `azd up` to provision the GPT-4 model.

 ## Enabling GPT-4 Turbo with Vision